|

 Some things that teens can do to control their anger or frustration include:

-Violent behavior and bullying is easier to stop when it is treated early.
-Parents, teachers, and other adults should look for signs that a teen may become violent and intervene.
+Violent behavior and teenage bullying is easier to stop when it is treated early.
+Parents, teachers, and other adults should look for signs that a teen may become violent and intervene to get teen violence treatment as early as possible.
 Some of these signs include:

 When looking for a counselor to help a teen, parents should find someone they and their teen feels comfortable talking to.
 The different types of therapists who can counsel teens are: